Kunal926/Gender_Classification/README.md

 # Gender_Classification
 ### A sequential Convolutional Neural Network (CNN) using the Keras library with a TensorFlow backend which can differentiate between male and female

-This model was trained on [Gender Classification Dataset](https://www.kaggle.com/datasets/cashutosh/gender-classification-dataset) dataset from kaggle
+This model was trained on [Gender Classification Dataset](https://www.kaggle.com/datasets/cashutosh/gender-classification-dataset) dataset from kaggle.

 Link to the [pretrained model](https://drive.google.com/file/d/18Ja8LZlxgwcf2epPdJkrSSjfGr8SPErK/view?usp=sharing)